EliotKhachi/publicZk/202402280123/README.md

 ## Examples
 1. Feeling of accomplishment associated with running a successful business.
-2. Wanting to be younger, more fit, younger, and healthier.
+2. Wanting to be younger, more fit, healthier, etc..
 3. Providing for you and your family.
 4. Taking your life partner out for a nice get-away.
 5. Splurging on an expensive dinner.